 Please read the advice from our Accommodation and Allocations Office and our Durham Students' Union before signing up.

 The cost of private rented accommodation in Durham ranges widely.
 Typically accommodation near the city centre is more expensive, with costs dropping in relation to distance from the city centre.
-The cost of private rented accommodation in the North East can range from £110 – £200 per week depending on the property you choose.
 It is your responsibility to make sure that you can afford your rent.